Satiation in Fisher Markets and Approximation of Nash Social Welfare: Computing Equilibria

 \subsection{Computing Equilibria in Perturbed Markets}

-In this section, we analyze Algorithm~\ref{alg:FPTAS} for computing an approximate equilibrium in money-clearing markets $\CM$.
-Recall that the input is $u_{ij}, m_i, c_i, d_j, \forall i\in B, j\in G$, where $u_{ij}$ is the utility derived by buyer $i$ for a unit amount of good $j$, $m_i$ is the budget of buyer $i$, $c_i$ is the utility cap of buyer $i$, and $d_j$ is the earning cap of seller $j$.
+In this section, we describe and analyze Algorithm~\ref{alg:FPTAS}, an FPTAS for computing an approximate equilibrium in money-clearing markets $\CM$.
+The input parameters for such a market are $u_{ij}, m_i, c_i, d_j, \forall i\in B, j\in G$, where $u_{ij}$ is the utility derived by buyer $i$ for a unit amount of good $j$, $m_i$ is the budget of buyer $i$, $c_i$ is the utility cap of buyer $i$, and $d_j$ is the earning cap of seller $j$.
 For any $\eps > 0$, Algorithm~\ref{alg:FPTAS} computes an exact equilibrium in a perturbed market $\tCM$, where we increase every non-zero parameter $u_{ij}$ to the next-larger power of $(1+\eps)$.

+\paragraph{Additional Concepts} Our algorithm steers prices and money flow towards equilibrium by monitoring the surplus of buyers and sellers.
+Note that a buyer $i$ is capped if $m_i \alpha_i \ge c_i$.